unique0x7/Unique_Auditing_Chacklist/README.md

 - The buyer’s collateral cannot be liquidated when the loan is not paid back or the collateral drops below the threshold.
 - If collateral is drained from the protocol, then both the lender and borrower lose out, since the borrower has no incentive to pay back the loan, and the borrower loses the principal.

+  ## create2
+- if they using the new address for a pool attacker can create a pool in uniswap and prevent that from creating

+## LIbrary
+- `LibClone` library, is incompatible with ZKsync. [link to a report ](https://solodit.cyfrin.io/issues/factory-deployments-wont-work-correctly-on-the-zksync-chain-codehawks-biconomy-nexus-git)

 ## create function
 - is it already created?

-  ## create2
-- if they using the new address for a pool attacker can create a pool in uniswap and prevent that from creating